Top 47 ETL Interview Questions & Answers (2025)

 2. Data Loading: After transformation, the data is loaded into a centralized data warehouse.
 A typical choice for this is Amazon Redshift, given its capacity to store and query large volumes of data.

 Furthermore, distributing the reports across several data marts can provide easy access for each region’s analytics team.
 The structure of these data marts can vary depending on specific business requirements.
-However, it’s critical to ensure that they are kept in sync with the centralized data warehouse.
+However, it’s critical to keep them in sync with the centralized data warehouse.
 This synchronization can be achieved by setting up data pipelines to update the data marts whenever new data is loaded into the warehouse, ensuring consistency across all platforms.

 25. How would you handle rapidly growing SQL tables?

-More context.
-Consider a SQL database where the table logging user activity grows very rapidly.
-Over time, the table becomes so large that it begins to negatively impact the performance of the queries.
+More context: Consider a SQL database where the table logging user activity grows very rapidly.
+Over time, the table becomes so large that it negatively impacts the performance of the queries.
 How would you handle this scenario in the context of ETL and data warehousing?

 To handle rapidly growing SQL tables in the context of ETL and data warehousing, you can employ several strategies to improve performance.
 For example, partitioning is a technique that involves dividing the large table into smaller partitions based on a specified criterion.
 Another helpful strategy is indexing, which allows queries to run faster, reducing execution time.

 Archiving, or purging, older data that is no longer actively used for reporting or analysis can also help manage the table size.
-Moving these older records to an archival database or storage system reduces the data processed during queries, leading to improved performance.
+Moving these older records to an archival database or storage system reduces the data processed during queries, improving performance.

-For analytics and reporting, the use of summary tables, OLAP cubes, and data warehousing can help reduce the query times.
+Using summary tables, OLAP cubes, and data warehousing for analytics and reporting can help reduce query times.
 As a last resort, scaling up or scaling out the database infrastructure can accommodate the growing load.
 Scaling up involves upgrading hardware resources, while scaling out involves distributing the load across multiple servers or utilizing sharding techniques.

 Let’s say you work for an e-commerce company.
 Vendors can send products to the company’s warehouse to be listed on the website.
-Users are able to order any in-stock products and submit returns for refunds if they’re not satisfied.
+Users can order any in-stock products and submit returns for refunds if they’re unsatisfied.

-The front end of the website includes a vendor portal that provides sales data in daily, weekly, monthly, quarterly, and yearly intervals.
+The website’s front end includes a vendor portal that provides sales data at daily, weekly, monthly, quarterly, and yearly intervals.

 The company wants to expand worldwide.
-They put you in charge of designing its end-to-end architecture, so you need to know what significant factors you’ll need to consider.
+They put you in charge of designing its end-to-end architecture, so you must know what significant factors you’ll need to consider.
 What clarifying questions would you ask?

 What kind of end-to-end architecture would you design for this company (both for ETL and reporting)?

 Let’s do the same thing for bucketing the players.
-We will go through each player individually, check the number of games they’ve played, and then place them in one of the two categories.
+We will review each player individually, check the number of games they’ve played, and then place them in one of the two categories.
 Finally, we count the number of players in each category.

 SELECT SUM(CASE